MLGroupJLU/LLM-eval-survey/README.md

 ## News and updates

+- [12/07/2023] The second version of the paper is released on arXiv, along with [Chinese blog](https://zhuanlan.zhihu.com/p/642689101).
 - [07/07/2023] The first version of the paper is released on arXiv: [A Survey on Evaluation of Large Language Models](https://arxiv.org/abs/2307.03109).
-We are planning to release the next version on next Monday.

 ## What to evaluate